Welcome to Purdue Statistics AI in Finance and Industry Research Focus Group.

 Local Times in Algorithmic Trading

-Decentralized Finance and Automated Market Maker
+Decentralized Finance and Automated Market Makers

-Open Market and Stochastic Portfolio
+Open Markets and Stochastic Portfolio Theory

-Generalized Regime Switching Dynamics
+Generalized Regime-Switching Dynamics

 Lead-Lag Analysis of Intraday and Overnight Returns